mortaccio/superencrypt/README.md

 superencrypt decrypt --key "$SUPERENCRYPT_KEY"
 ```

-## Guidelines

-- Start with `scan` and review findings before encrypting.
-- Use `--file` when you want to target a single file (e.g., a Dockerfile or config).
-- Keep `.superencrypt.key` out of version control.
-- Prefer referencing secrets from env vars or secret managers instead of hardcoding them.

 ## Limitations

 - `superencrypt` uses pattern and heuristic matching.
 It focuses on raw literal values and may miss secrets that are: